Le Petit Nid - Ste Agnes

 An ideal romantic hideaway.

 The house is typical of its kind found in a medieval village, built on four levels to make the most of the views.
 We have furnished the property to a good standard.
 Througout the house there are beams and tiled floors.
 Each landing has plenty of space to store and hang clothes during your stay.
-The kitchen is small but funtional with a dining table and four chairs in a provencal style (lavender blue).
+The kitchen is small but functional with a dining table and four chairs in a provencal style (lavender blue).
 There is a hob and a micro- oven in the kichen plus fridge with freezer box plus all the utensils you may need.
 The shower room which is on the same floor has a WC, basin and shower unit.
 There is heating throughout the house.
 Water and heating included in the price.
+We no longer provide linen and towels.
+Therefore please bring your own or rent from the blanchisserie in Menton opposit the post office.
+Thank you.

 There are two parking areas outside the village – north and south side please use the south car park as it is nearer the house down the cobbled street as oppose to up hill from the north car park.
 There is no garden – very rare in Ste Agnes but you are surrounded by the Alpes which offers wonderful walks, cascades and lovely views!
 The medieval garden of Ste Agnes which is by the castle ruins offers privacy and calm amid beautiful surroundings.You can sit here for hours if you wish and on a clear day you can see the island of Corsica.
 From Ste Agnes one can walk the 4 kms down to Menton by foot path.
 The village is very safe as no cars or motor bikes are allowed inside the village.
 There is horse riding available for all ages in the village.
 For those who prefer a more easy going pace this area is a ramblers paradise - wonderful for picnics and a very romantic place to stay.
 The people of the village are very friendly and always willing to help.

-The rental runs from Saturday afternoon (arrive after 1 o'clock but before 9 to collect key) to the following Saturday morning (leave by 10:30).
-Not suitable for children under five years old.
+The rental runs from Saturday afternoon (arrive after 1 o'clock but before 9 to collect key) to the following Saturday morning (leave by 11.00).
+Not suitable for children.
 Please make sure that the shutters when open are secured to the wall in case of storms.
 The key must be returned to Mauricette on departure.
 Short breaks only available during the Monaco Grand Prix.

 From Cannes to Nice going through Antibes and Menton all the way to the Italian border this area provides the best of both worlds.
 The beauty and quiet of the beaches allows you to relax and unwind, yet you are close enough to the glizt and glamour of Monaco to access the shops and casinos.